rwpenney/cryptmount/README.md

  *  kernel-headers
  *  libdevmapper (e.g. version 1.02 or later)

-The following packages are optional, and allow a wider choice of protection schemes for the keyfiles which govern access to the protected filesystems:
+The following additional packages are recommended, and allow a wider choice of protection schemes for the keyfiles which govern access to the protected filesystems:

- *  libcryptsetup (version 1.6 or later)
+ *  libcryptsetup (version 1.6 or later, essential for LUKS support)
- *  libgcrypt (e.g. version 1.6.0 or later)
+ *  libgcrypt (e.g. version 1.8.0 or later)
  *  pkg-config

 You will also need to ensure that your system has support for the